jgarcia60/password-generator/README.md

 ## Usage

-You may use this code as a template for boostrap grid containers, responsive navbars, forms, or a template for a webpage of your own.
-The custom CSS file or it's individual classes can be used for styling templates in other applications.
+You may use this code as your own password generator, or as a tool to help you understand array indexing and iterative loops.

 This is what it looks like:
 ![screenshot](./Assets/password-generator-screenshot.png)